 Get Advice Every Step Of The Way

 As you go further into your case, the complexities will continue to mount until it feels entirely overwhelming.
-Fortunately for you, there is a DUI attorney in Jefferson City who is keeping a close eye on your situation and providing you with legal advice with each new detail that arises.
+Fortunately for you, there is a DWI attorney in Jefferson City who is keeping a close eye on your situation and providing you with criminal defense and legal advice with each new detail that arises.
 On your own, it can feel like there is no hope for a reasonable outcome, reduced sentence, dismissal, or alternative penalty; however, with your attorney communicating their strategy with you, it can be easy to stay positive through the process and focus instead on the things that you can control.

 Identify Alternative Outcomes

-Prosecutors prey on the uncertainty and confusion that tend to overwhelm defendants who are either representing themselves or working with inexperienced legal representation.
+Prosecutors prey on the uncertainty and confusion that overwhelms defendants who are either representing themselves or working with inexperienced legal representation.
 When it seems that there is nowhere left to turn, these defendants are likely to accept their charges and plead guilty, which is a “win” for the prosecution that they otherwise may not have gotten.
 While it is true that DUI charges are serious, it is also true that there are many different ways to reach a resolution that your attorney will be able to explain to you in great detail.